 As well as learning from the pioneering research of our faculty members, you will work towards a professional qualification, Graduate Membership of the Chartered Institute of Personnel and Development, a qualification required by most employers for UK Human Resource Management positions.

-If you pass all modules of the MSc HRM programme with a mark of at least 50% you will be upgraded to Associate Member and may use the designation Assoc CIPD after your name.
+Upon graduation, you will be upgraded to Associate Member and may use the designation Assoc CIPD after your name.
 When you have obtained sufficient professional experience you may apply to the CIPD to upgrade your membership to full Chartered Membership (MCIPD).

 - You will be part of a community which is committed to delivering social improvement alongside economic development in the world’s first Public Value Business School.